• Skip to primary navigation

 Four Sweet Potato Muffins staggered in a row with toasted almonds and thyme sprinkled on top.

-*Nutrition Disclaimer: Although Michelle holds certification in Holistic Nutrition, Yoga and Energy Medicine, the health, fitness and nutritional information provided on this site is designed for educational purposes only.
+*Nutrition Disclaimer: The health, fitness and nutritional information provided on this site is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace, professional medical advice, diagnosis, or treatment.
 Please read our disclaimers page for more information.

 Thanks to a blend of warming spices, fresh thyme and a crunchy almond topping, these Savoury Sweet Potato Muffins are bursting with flavour!
 Not to mention, they are just the right texture.
 They are melt-in-your-mouth fluffy with tops that offer a touch of crunch.